Winter Health – keeping our bodies nourished and vibrant this winter. By Sarah Jackson.

 Fruit and Vegetables

 Winter is the perfect time to stock up on fruit and vegetables, whether they be fresh or frozen they all count towards our recommended five a day.
 Fruit and vegetables are packed with vitamins and minerals as well as antioxidants that can help support our immune system.
-There are so many ways to get those extra vegetables in during the winter months with great dishes such as homemade soups, curries and stews warming us up from the inside out as well as nourishing our bodies on these colder days.
+There are so many ways to get those extra vegetables in to help with our winter health, with great dishes such as homemade soups, curries and stews warming us up from the inside out as well as nourishing our bodies on these colder days.

 If you are a breakfast lover then good news: the NHS recommends starting your day with a wholesome breakfast, especially in the winter.
 With porridge being a perfect warming breakfast to wake up to try adding different flavours so it doesn’t get boring.
 Cinnamon, fruit, honey and nuts are great ways to add more flavours, textures and even contributing to your five a day at the same time, as well as helping you boost your intake of starchy foods and fibre.
 Oats also contain lots of vital vitamins and minerals and may help you feel fuller for a little longer throughout the morning.